Yasmin Ezz stirs controversy on social media

 Yasmin Ezz apologizes

-The next day and after the public reaction on social media, Yasmin apologized on-air, she said that her words didn’t mean accepting or encouraging violence against women, but she was trying to not set fire on the new couple’s relationship.
+The next day, after public reaction on social media, Yasmin apologized on-air.
+She said that her words didn’t mean accepting or encouraging violence against women, but she was trying not to set fire to the new couple’s relationship.